 Chris is a self-advocate who advises KITA on all things that are fundamental to its brand and mission.
 A student at the University of Hawaiʻi, he participates in a variety of community service projects that match his passion for cleaning the environment, reducing hunger, and helping children with special needs.

 Ron holds over twenty years’ experience in the safety profession.
 He received his B.S. in Environmental Health at the University of Washington and has provided safety consultation to various general industry and construction clients.

 Ron has provided risk control services in the workers’ compensation insurance market for 15 years.
 He is a Certified Safety Professional (CSP), a Certified Health Safety Technician (CHST), and a Certified Instructional Trainer (CIT) through the Board of Certified Safety Professionals (BCSP) and has been a Professional Member of the American Society of Safety Professionals (ASSE/ASSP) since 1997.

-Gem provides virtual assistance on administrative tasks, graphic design, and website development.
+Gem provides virtual assistance on administrative tasks, graphic design, and website management.
 Based in Manila, Philippines, she is also the owner of The Virtual Gem, a virtual assistance and design company.
-She has helped several female entrepreneurs with their branding and marketing needs for their online business.
+She has helped several female entrepreneurs with their branding and marketing needs for their online businesses.

 We are truly an international family, a blend of Filipino and German cultures with 100% American zeal.
-We love the warmth of the people and land of Hawaii.
+We love the warmth of the people and the land of Hawaiʻi.
 Our business was founded to reflect our commitment and celebration of the diversity found within our family and our community.